ironfeet/hammerspoonConfig/README.md

 3. KSheet

-  - ⌘ ⌃ ⌥ K: Show the hotkeys' list of the current app
+  - ⌘ ⌃ ⌥ K: Hold to show the hotkeys' list of the current app
-  - ⌃ ⌥ K: Hide the hotkeys' list of the current app

 4. Terminal Here (Make sure that iTerm have been installed)